pluralsh/documentation/getting-started/cloud-shell-quickstart.md

 Now that we're in, let's install two applications:

-- The Plural console, so that we can monitor our applications and deployments.
+- The Plural console, so that we can upgrade/monitor our applications and deployments.
 - An Airflow instance.

 ### Install the Console